aidangannon/cheetah/README.md

 This analytics platform:

-- Loads and validates dataset configurations and associated SQL statements from JSON and CSV data sources.
+- Loads and validates dataset configurations and associated SQL statements from a single unified JSON data source.
 - Maps datasets to SQL and executes statements against a PostgreSQL database using a **code-first** SQLAlchemy ORM approach.
 - Manages database sessions explicitly using a **unit of work pattern** for clear transaction boundaries.
 - Caches complex aggregate query results with a **TTL-based memory cache** to optimize performance while avoiding memory bloat.